 Rank: 2 Mental 3; Physical 1; Social 5 Willpower: 1 Wyrd: 3 Notable Powers: Hard Used; Old Rocker; Walking Encyclopedia of Dubious Goblin Contracts

-Type: Changeling Affiliation: Freehold of New Jerusalem Court: Autumn Entitlements: College of the Tallowed Flame, Warden of the Silent Depths Seeming Ogre Kith: Witchtooth Born: ???
+Type: Changeling Affiliation: Freehold of New Jerusalem Court: Autumn Entitlements: College of the Tallowed Flame, Warden of the Silent Depths, Knight of the Rose Seeming Ogre Kith: Witchtooth Born: ???
 (Escaped 1996) Apparent Age: Mid-20s.

 Virtue: Trustworthy Vice: Selfish (Inkeri is quite vain and magnificently self-centered.
 She's not mean about it, she just tends to not see why she should care about other people's problems.)